 In the beginning of the school year, each teacher will notify parents as to what materials are needed for class.
 All are encouraged to bring their own personal Kippot to Religious School.

 WJC provides religious services for children of all ages.
-Services run from 10:45‑11:45 AM each week on Shabbat and on all holidays.
+Services begin at 11:00 AM each week on Shabbat and on all holidays.
+At the conclusion of services, children are invited to join the clergy on the bimah for concluding prayers.

 Torah for Tots: This Shabbat morning program is geared for children Early Childhood age through Kindergarten.
 Through stories and singing children are introduced to the traditions of Shabbat.
 All children are to be accompanied by a grown up.